harold-js/harold-website/src/docs/guides.md

 This makes Harold more flexible for different project types (documentation-only sites, minimal landing pages, etc.).

-`styles` and `assets` directories are self-explanatory.
-Here you can build your Scss structures and custom javascript logic.
-You can also save images here.
-All will be moved and compiled later.
+The `styles` and `assets` directories are for SCSS, custom JavaScript, images, and other frontend assets.
+Harold copies and compiles them into the output directory.

 `posts` and `pages` are places for actual content.
 You write pages with Handlebars markup and posts with Markdown.